slamanna212/Discord-Gatekeeper/README.md

 PMs user on join with whatever message you set and a unique code, user must enter the unique code into a specified channel and they receive a discord role.
 Used to verify new users have read our rules and prove they are a human.

+You will need the Server Members privileged intent for this bot to work, enable it in the discord dev portal under "Privileged Gateway Intents"

 # Running
 We run ours in docker , but for most people it would be easier just running the code on your console.
 I am not an expert on docker, their could be an eaiser way to do this that I do not know about, feel free to submit a PR and I will change it.